SYS2003820/URBAN-PLANNER-MAIN/README.md

 ## 📧 Support

-For issues or questions, please open an issue on GitHub at [https://github.com/ayush3739/Urban-Planner/issues](https://github.com/ayush3739/Urban-Planner/issues)
+For issues or questions, please open an issue on GitHub at [https://github.com/SYS2003820/URBAN-PLANNER-MAIN] or (https://github.com/ayush3739/Urban-Planner/issues)

 ---